phamdongpha/Machine-learning---Web-scrapping-Analyse-des-sentiments-et-des-motions-/README.md

+# Project Web scraping and sentiment analysis on Twitter

+Written in French by PHAM Dong Pha, MENARD June-Camille , COMOY Matthieu : a group of students in Master Data science and Digital Society - France

 The objective of this project is to write a program that will proceed to the semantic indexing (or annotation) of the emotions of tweets.
 Other said, your program should:
 - "scrape" tweets
 - associate semantic labels (identified by their IRI) to the tweet representing the detected emotions.

-Written in French by PHAM Dong Pha, MENARD June-Camille , COMOY Matthieu : a group of students in Master Data science and Digital Society - France

 Note: The report, explain and analyze the code will be written in French